The Light of the World

 Christ is the light.
 Those who follow Christ share in His light, and by doing good deeds, living uprightly, and loving our neighbor, we share that light with others.
 Light symbolizes that which can be shared without loss.
 If I share half of my sandwich with you, that leaves me with only half a sandwich.
 But if I share the light of my candle by lighting the candle of another, the light from my candle is not lessened.
 Indeed, it has now increased, with two candles shining where before there was only one.
 So it is with our faith.

-I wrote a couple of weeks ago about light allowing us to see clearly.
+Light makes it possible for us to see clearly.
 Darkness causes us to stumble around, not able to see where we are going.
-Light allows us to find our way.
-But light does something else for us.
+For this reason light has always been used as a symbol for knowledge.
+Light helps us to find our way, but it does something even more.
 Light gives us focus.

 My family keeps a small flock of sheep, who spend the night in a pen (called a “sheepfold,” which is a term we sometimes come across in the gospels).
 My morning routine involves letting the sheep out to pasture.
-Often in the winter it is still dark when I do this, so I take a flashlight with me.
-I can see well enough to walk out to the pasture gate without the light, but I use the flashlight to see while I unlatch the chain holding the gate shut.
+Often in the winter it is still dark when I do this, so I take a flashlight with me to help me see to unlatch the gate.

 When I was doing this recently, I noticed something.
-The flashlight was shining on the gate, so I could see that very clearly.
-But at the same time everything else got darker.
+As I shone the flashlight on the gate, I could see it more clearly, of course.
+But I noticed that the beam of light shining on the gate also made everything else seem darker.
 Of course the world did not actually become darker when I turned on my flashlight.
 But as I looked at where the light was shining, my eyes adjusted to the higher light levels, making everything outside of that beam of light disappear into blackness.

 The light from my flashlight lit up what I needed to see, but made everything else vanish.
 The light gave me focus.